wandb/gitbook/library/frameworks/pytorch/ignite.md

 ```

 Using WandBLogger in ignite is a 2-step modular process:
-First, you need to create a WandbLogger object.
+First, you need to create a WandBLogger object.
 Then it can be attached to any trainer or evaluator to automatically log the metrics.
 We'll do the following tasks sequentially:
 1) Create a WandBLogger object
 2) Attach the Object to the output handlers to: